sdwyc/history-aware-planner/README.md

-# History Aware Planner
-The code will be released when the paper is accepted
+# History-Aware Planning for Risk-free Autonomous Navigation on Unknown Uneven Terrain [ICRA2024]
+## ⭐Note
+The code is released, the running guidance is coming soon.
+You can find the paper preprint version in [here](./doc/HAP_paper.pdf)!